Hardworking Penguin [hahrd-wur-king peng-gwin]

 2. one who uses real estate as a mean to pursue other passions including but not limited to food, travel, personal finance, and other shenanigans

-This website is about my journey, or rather a quest, to live a more adventurous and fulfilling life as I navigate through a world that has so much to offer along with its challenges.
+This website is about my journey as a real estate investor in Las Vegas, or rather a quest, to live a more adventurous and fulfilling life as I navigate through a world that has so much to offer along with its challenges.
 Life can go by so fast.
 This has become a journal of sort as I try my best to reflect upon my experiences and my travails.
 My thoughts are always cluttered and disorganized so what’s a better way to organize them than to put them into words I can share.

-1. Real Estate Investing – Real estate is what got me to start my quest to live a more adventurous life.
+1. Real Estate Investing – I am a real estate investor in Las Vegas after all.
+Real estate is what got me to start my quest to live a more adventurous life.
 Using creative real estate methods and rehabbing, I became a landlord focusing on getting passive income and aiming to retire early.
+But yes, I do also buy houses cash in Las Vegas.
+“Sell my house in Las Vegas?”
+Yes I can help you with that.
+I have other websites, like 702 Las Vegas Homes.
+I am also a real estate blogger for BiggerPockets.
+You can even hear my real estate podcast right here!

 2. Traveling Tales – Traveling has allowed me to see and experience a whole new different world.
 Getting a new perspective, though sounds cliche, is key to fostering my creativity and openness to experiences.
 I love my road trips to places like Vancouver and Yellowstone Park and I also enjoy exploring historical stuff like the USS Arizona Memorial.